-Any vehicle parked in the following areas may be towed without notice at the owner's expense:
+Any vehicle parked in the following areas may be towed or immobilized (booted) without notice at the owner's expense:

-- \ Parking in the Visitor's Lot, aka Jean Lot or Bookstore Lot. - \ Non authorized vehicles parked in the Chapel Arts Lot. - \ Blocking the entrance to a lot or walkway. - \ Blocking a dumpster. - \ Blocking access to a fire hydrant. - \ Parked in a campus roadway or fire lane (such as, but not limited to, Bernard Circle, Brady / Bertrand Circle, Croydon Court, in front of the Abbey Church). - \ Parked on the grass, dirt or sidewalk. - \ Parked in an area that prohibits or hinders the safe passage of emergency vehicles and/or other vehicles. - \ Parked in areas restricted by gates, barricades or chains. - \ Students parked in a staff lot, or unauthorized lot or area. - \ Parked in the Bernard Court, Saint Benedict Court or Collins/Falvey Lots without the appropriate permit. - \ Parked overnight (after 2:00 a.m.), in any lot other than those previously listed. - \ In any area on the campus that has been designated as a secure area by the Director of Campus Safety & Security.

-\ Any vehicle parked in an unauthorized overnight parking lot or other unauthorized area will be towed, without notice, at the owner's expense.

-\ All disabled vehicles must be moved to an appropriate overnight parking lot or will be towed at the owner's expense.
+- Parking in the Visitor's Lot. - Parking in Faculty/Staff Lots without the proper permits. - Non authorized vehicles parked in the Chapel Arts Lot. - Blocking the entrance to a lot or walkway. - Blocking a dumpster. - Blocking access to a fire hydrant. - Parked in a campus roadway or fire lane (such as, but not limited to, Bernard Circle, Brady / Bertrand Circle, Croydon Court, in front of the Abbey Church). - Parked on the grass, dirt or sidewalk. - Parked in an area that prohibits or hinders the safe passage of emergency vehicles and/or other vehicles. - Parked in areas restricted by gates, barricades or chains. - Students parked in a staff lot, or unauthorized lot or area. - Parked in the Bernard Court, Saint Benedict Court or Collins/Falvey Lots without the appropriate permit. - Parked overnight (after 2:00 a.m.), in any lot other than those previously listed. - In any area on the campus that has been designated as a secure area by the Director of Campus Safety & Security. - Any vehicle parked in an unauthorized overnight parking lot or other unauthorized area will be towed or booted, without notice, at the owner's expense. - All disabled vehicles must be moved to an appropriate overnight parking lot or will be towed or booted at the owner's expense.